makyo/agalmic.holdings/index.md

 layout: default
 ---

-Agalmic Holdings comprises a variety of organizations and intellectual properties.
+agalmic.holdings comprises a variety of organizations and intellectual properties.
 These resources are intended to be free *forever*.
 In the event of incapacitation, many of the resources move into the public domain, organizations inherited with a clause that specifies that the assets held by that organization remain held with their current license(s).

 <div class="home">